-The Earth comprises of four separate layers.
-Most of the geologist believes that as the Earth cooled the heavier, the materials denser sank into the center, and the lighter ones rose towards the top.
-Due to this, the outermost layer is made of lightest materials such as rocks and granites and the innermost layer consists of nickel and iron.
-Let’s discuss different layers of earth.
+Earth comprises four separate layers.
+Geologists believe that as the Earth cooled, the heavier and denser material sank into the centre, and the lighter ones rose towards the top.
+Due to this, the outermost layer is made of the lightest materials, such as rocks and granites, and the innermost layer consists of nickel and iron.
+Let’s discuss the different layers of the earth.

-It is the center and the hottest layer of the Earth.
-The inner core is solid and made up of iron and nickel with temperature up to 5,500oC.
+It is the centre and the hottest layer of the Earth.
+The inner core is solid and made up of iron and nickel with temperatures up to 5,500oC.
 Due to its immense heat energy, the inner core is more like the engine room of the Earth.

-The outer core of the Earth is similar to a very hot ball of metals, whose temperature is around 4000 oF to 9000oF.
-It is so hot that the metals inside are all in the liquid state.
-The outer core is located around 1800 miles under the crust and approximately 1400 miles thick.
+The outer core of the Earth is similar to a very hot ball of metals, whose temperature is around 4000 oF to 90000F.
+It is so hot that the metals inside are all liquid.
+The outer core is around 1800 miles under the crust and is approximately 1400 miles thick.
 It is composed of metals such as iron and nickel.
 The outer core surrounds the inner core.

 Mantle is the widest section of the Earth.
 Its thickness is approximately 2,900 km.
-Mantle is mainly made up of semi-molten rock known as magma.
+The mantle is mainly made up of semi-molten rock known as magma.
 The rock is hard in the upper part of the mantle, but lower down the rock is softer and begins to melt.